Tyler Wong’s girlfriend first sensed something was off.

 Broadly, the survival rate for children with cancer has increased greatly in the past three decades.
 But for adolescents and young adults, there hasn’t been as much progress.

-Paul Meyers, Chief of the Sarcoma Service in Pediatrics and Vice Chair for Academic Affairs, notes that there are key biological differences between these groups of patients and across cancers that are not yet understood.
+Paul Meyers, pediatric oncologist and Robbins Family Chair in Pediatrics, notes that there are key biological differences between these groups of patients and across cancers that are not yet understood.

 “The most common form of leukemia in children is acute lymphocytic leukemia, which currently has a 90 percent cure rate,” says Dr. Meyers.
 “The adolescent and young adult population more commonly has acute myeloid leukemia, which is a harder disease to treat and has seen far less progress.”
 For sarcomas, according to Dr. Meyers, older age can often mean a worse prognosis.

 But one thing holds true: MSK experts are committed to driving change and improving the outlook for adolescents and young adults.

 “When I came to MSK, my priorities were to close the gap between pediatric and adult patients and to improve the experience for people in this age range,” says Dr. Glade Bender.
 She is internationally known for the development of new treatments for pediatric solid tumors.

 Dr. Tap has spent ten years at MSK, making important discoveries to propel new treatments for adolescents and young adults with sarcoma.
 He says an approach to care must also be geared specifically toward these patients.
 “There are unique stressors in this age group that medicine does not fully understand or address properly,” he says.
 “Our goal is to provide well-rounded care that addresses their needs beyond medicine.”